kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

         Output : Symbol(description)
         ```

-    - `No Primitive (Reference)` Data Types :
+    - 👍`No Primitive (Reference)` Data Types :

-       - `Mutable :` The contents can be altered.
+       - 👍`Mutable :` The contents can be altered.

-       - `Stored by reference :` The variable holds a reference to the location in memory where the data is stored, not the actual data itself.
+       - 👍`Stored by reference :` The variable holds a reference to the location in memory where the data is stored, not the actual data itself.

-       - `Comparison :` When you compare two non-primitive values, you compare their references, not the actual data.
+       - 👍`Comparison :` When you compare two non-primitive values, you compare their references, not the actual data.

-      - 1. `Object :` Collections of key-value pairs.
+      - 1. 👍`Object :` Collections of key-value pairs.
 Objects can represent complex data structures.

       ```